 Brief: In this article, we are covering some of the best ebook readers for Linux.
 These apps give a better reading experience and some will even help in managing your ebooks.

 Lately, the demand for digital books has increased as people find it more comfortable in reading a book on their handheld devices, Kindle or PC.
-When it comes to the Linux users, there are various ebook apps that will serve your purpose in reading and organizing your ebook collections.
+When it comes to Linux users, there are various ebook apps that will serve your purpose in reading and organizing your collections.

 Best eBook readers for Linux